Sony MDR AS600BT Review – The Best Bluetooth Headphones?

 I used them 4 times in the week for roughly an hour long workout at a time.
 The batteries didn’t run out on me which was really good.
 They are advertised as having 8.5 hours of battery life so I didn’t come anywhere near to draining them, but if the batteries do run out they’re really easily recharged.
 You just unpeel the little flap and plug in the micro USB cable supplied into your computer’s USB port.

 While doing this Sony MDR AS600BT review, I did note some bad things.
 Disappointingly these don’t come with any sort of carry case.
 So bear that in mind.
-Because they’re Bluetooth they’re not constantly connected to your phone so it can make them easier to lose.

 One of the problems I have with in-ear style headphones when I work out is that when I’m moving around they fall out of my ears.
-This is annoying for me and probably the main reason why I use over ear headphones as opposed to in-ear buds – in the past I have changed the size of the actually inner ear pads that fit on the end of the earphone in the hope that it would give a more snug fit, but this has never sorted the problem for me.
+This is annoying for me and probably the main reason why I use over ear headphones as opposed to in-ear buds – in the past I have changed the size of the actual inner ear pads that fit on the end of the earphone in the hope that it would give a more snug fit, but this has never sorted the problem for me.
 I like them to stay on my head and I don’t want them to fall off halfway through an exercise.
 So I devised a little experiment see how good or bad these are at staying in my ears… I used a jump rope for 1 minute with them in my ears and counted how many times they fell out or almost fell out.
 Watch the video review to see how this went.

 Overall I’d say they are a good buy.
 If you don’t want to spend a large amount on headphones for working out and you prefer in in-ear form factor as opposed to the over ear headphone these will do the job really well.
 Just keep an eye on how secure they are in your ear so they don’t fall out.